acoppes/acoppes/site/_drafts/tdd-games.markdown

 After having the initial context, I define the actions using my Triggers' Logic (which is like a simplified tool to control execution using Game Objects) in order to create the test.

 The Triggers' Logic is something I made to create logic composing Game Objects.
-There is a [blog posts I wrote at Gemserk](https://blog.gemserk.com/2017/03/27/playing-with-starcraft-2-editor-to-understand-how-a-good-rts-is-made/) explaining where the inspiration came from and its first iterations.
-It is pretty similar to what I created at Ironhide when working on Iron Marines but I've to code it from zero and made different design decisions in that process.
+I wrote a [blog post at Gemserk](https://blog.gemserk.com/2017/03/27/playing-with-starcraft-2-editor-to-understand-how-a-good-rts-is-made/) explaining where the inspiration came from and its first iterations.
+My current solution is pretty similar to what I created when making Iron Marines.

 For example, the actions for the previous test case could be:

-  1. Press fire button pointing to right.
+  1. Press the fire button.
   2. Wait some time.
-  3. Check kunai projectile is going up.
+  3. Check kunai is moving up.

 <div class="post-image">
 <video width="100%" controls>